YUVA Volunteer Agreement

 If you are unsure whether a particular task or work is authorised, please do not hesitate to talk to your contact person.

-6. The health and safety of you and others.
+6. The health and safety of you and others

 At YUVA, volunteer safety and the safety of everyone who is involved in our organisation is a priority.

 In Mauritius, the Occupational Health and Safety Act 2005 (OHS Act) applies to many volunteers because all organisations that engage workers on a paid basis or manage or control a workplace can owe OHS duties to everyone in the organisation (including volunteers).
-Also, other legal actions (such as negligence claims) may mean we always need to consider work health and safety issues.
+Also, other legal actions (such as negligence claims) may mean we must always consider work health and safety issues.

 Under the OHS Act and other laws, YUVA has a duty of care to minimise risks to everyone affected by its conduct (including paid employees and volunteers).